500px/PxMagic/README.markdown

 If you would like to get involved feel free to contact
 @zachaysan or @arthurnn on github or at 500px.com.

-Furthermore, the api went down before I could bundle this up correctly so you may need to do some guess work.

-If you want to follow me tomorrow while I try to fix it follow me on twitter (@zachaysan) and look for the hash tag #500germans.

 Installation
 ------------

+The installer has some problems on certain platforms.
+It works with Ubuntu 12.04, but some minor manual changes may need to take place for it to work under OSX.

+When the installer runs, verify that it has place authentication.json.example in the same path as the actual package installation path.

 ### To install:

 1.  ```[sudo] python setup.py build ```
 2.  ```[sudo] python setup.py install ```